Science Education (SCIED-UE)

 SCIED-UE 216 Science in Our Lives: The Unexceptional Brain & Other Explorations (4 Credits)

 As you read this description, structures in your body are participating in an entangled dance with the material of the written text.
 Science is only just beginning to understand what a complex dance this is.
 In this course, you will explore neuroscience to develop a richer understanding of the role of your brain in practices we often take for granted.
 You will also explore how other living things, including plants, learn and think.
 And that’s not science fiction!
-Meets Steinhardt Core for Life Science.
+Meets Steinhardt Core for Life Science for Steinhardt students.

 Grading: Ugrd Steinhardt Graded